sarayub2025/Sarayu_BlueStampPortfolio/index.md

 # My Project
 **Project Summary**

 For my project, I built a fully functional AI voice assistant using a Raspberry Pi 5.
+First, I set up the Raspberry Pi by flashing the operating system onto a microSD card and installing all the necessary software.
+I created a virtual environment for my Python code and installed libraries for speech recognition, text-to-speech, and the OpenAI API.

-The voice assistant listens to my voice through a USB microphone and talks back using a speaker.
-I wrote the code in Python and used speech recognition so it can understand what I say and OpenAI’s API so it can respond like ChatGPT.
-I also added text-to-speech so I can actually hear it talk back to me.
+The voice assistant listens to my voice through a USB microphone and responds through a speaker.
+It uses speech recognition to turn my speech into text and OpenAI’s API to generate smart replies like ChatGPT.
+I say the word “Tom” to wake up the assistant, just like saying “Alexa” or “Hey Siri.”
+When I say “Tom” plus a command, the assistant listens, understands, and replies out loud.

-To show that the assistant can control something in real life, I connected an LED light on a breadboard.
-When I tell the assistant to turn the light on or off, it sends a signal through the Raspberry Pi’s GPIO pins to do it.
+To show that the voice assistant can control real things, I connected an LED light to a breadboard.
+The Raspberry Pi controls the LED through the GPIO pins and a relay module.
+When I say “Hey Tom, turn on the light,” the assistant turns the light on, and when I say “Hey Tom, turn off the light,” it turns it off.

 **Challenges I Faced and How I Overcame Them**

-One of the biggest challenges I faced was figuring out how to connect the relay module and the LED the right way.
-The relay module I got was different from the one shown in the instructions, so I had to figure out which pins were which by reading diagrams and looking things up online.
-I also messed up the wiring at first, which made the LED not turn on or off when I gave a command.
+One big challenge I ran into was getting the relay module and the wiring to work correctly.
+The relay module I had was different from the one in the instructions, so I had to figure out which pins did what by looking things up online and asking my instructors.

-After a lot of trial and error, searching online, and asking my instructors for help, I finally figured out how to connect everything correctly.
-Once the wiring was fixed and matched with my code, the light finally worked the way it was supposed to.
-This challenge taught me how important it is to double-check circuit diagrams and be patient when testing hardware.
+When I wired up the breadboard the first time, a few things went wrong: I connected the wrong GPIO pin in my code, which made the Raspberry Pi send signals to the wrong place.
+I also accidentally put some positive wires where the negative wires were supposed to go.
+Because of this, the LED wouldn’t turn on or off when I gave voice commands, and I had to spend a lot of time double-checking the pin numbers and redoing the connections.
+After lots of Google searches, testing, and help from my instructors, I finally got it right and the light worked perfectly.

 **What I Learned and Next Steps**

+Through this project, I learned how to set up a Raspberry Pi and connect hardware and software using GPIO pins.
+I also learned how to use a Python virtual environment and run my code inside it using VS Code.
+Before this project, I didn’t know that you had to activate a virtual environment in the terminal in VS Code before running the Python script, so that was new for me and really useful to learn.

-Through this project, I learned how to set up a Raspberry Pi, use GPIO pins, and write Python code to connect hardware and software.
-I also learned how voice recognition and text-to-speech work together with AI like ChatGPT.
-In the future, I want to add more commands so my assistant can control more devices, like play music when I ask.
+I also learned how speech recognition and text-to-speech work together with an AI model to make a real voice assistant.
+In the future, I want to add more voice commands so my assistant can control more lights or even play music when I say, “Hey Tom, play music.”

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.